New Contemporaries Studio Residency and Bursary with Hospitalfield

 Alice Browne, installation view of STUDIO VISIT, 2017, Eduardo Secci Gallery, Florence.
 Courtesy of the artist and Eduardo Secci Gallery

-Alice Browne (alumnus 2010) was the first recipient of the New Contemporaries' Studio Residency and Bursary with Hospitalfield.
+Alice Browne (NC Alumni 2010) was the first recipient of the New Contemporaries' Studio Residency and Bursary with Hospitalfield.
 Browne completed a BA Fine Art Painting at Wimbledon College of Art (2009) and her MA Fine Art Painting at the Royal College of Art (2016).
 Solo shows include Limoncello, London, UK (2016); OUTPOST, Norwich, UK (2015); Prosjektrom Normanns, Stavanger, NO (2014); Limoncello, London, UK and annarumma, Naples, IT (both 2013), and The China Shop, Oxford, UK and Supercollider, Blackpool, UK (both 2012).

 Blog Post: Alice Browne